fosjump/fosjump/README.md

 ### How to contribute to **FOS Jump** ?

-Anyone can propose links to:
+Anyone can propose:

 * FOS Projects with **good how-to-contribute readings**;
-* Website that help finding projects FOS Projects to participate to;
+* Websites that help finding projects FOS Projects to participate to;
 * Videos about the subject;
-* Or propose any other idea for improving this platform.
+* Or any other idea for improving the platform.

 There are three main ways to proceed: